 Photos: California battles wind-fueled wildfires

-Firefighters across the state race are racing to battle blazes sparked by blasts of hot, dry air.
+Firefighters across the state are racing to battle blazes sparked by blasts of hot, dry air.

 Getty fire